-Table A.74: Quality Control Methods
+Table A.74: Quality Control Methods (Sheet 2 of 2)

-VALUE DESCRIPTION BindingFlex Binding quality test that measures the number of times a page can be turned before the binding fails.
-ColorDensitometry Color quality test that measures the color density.
-ColorSpectrophotometry Color quality test that measures the color spectrum.
-Colorimetry Color quality test that measures the color metrics according to ▶ [CIE 015:2004].
-Inspection Generic inspection of a given component.
-The result of an inspection is typically a list of defects.
-Inspection includes visual inspection by a human being.
-Registration A separation registration test measures the registration offset of color separations respective to a master separation.
+VALUE DESCRIPTION Registration A separation registration test measures the registration offset of color separations respective to a master separation.
 Note: Front to back registration and any other registrations such as finishing registration or image to sheet registration are covered by "Inspection".
 Structural A structural test that measures the structural stability of finished products such as boxes.